Trade Shows & Exhibitions

 When you talk to potential exhibitors about your trade show, one of the first questions they’ll most likely ask you is about location analytics.
 Specifically, they’ll want to know about your show’s demographics and foot traffic.

-And after a trade show, foot traffic is also a metric exhibitors use to measure the success of the show.
+And after a trade show, foot traffic is also metric exhibitors use to measure the success of the show.
 If there is a lot of foot traffic – even if it isn’t to their exhibit – they may consider exhibiting again.
 But if they don’t see the numbers, they know their time should probably be spent elsewhere.

-An accurate measure of foot traffic is not only important to exhibitors, but to trade show hosts as well.
-Relying on hand-counters at entrances or on ticket check-ins and ticket sales only provides a rough estimate of the numbers.
+An accurate measure of foot traffic is not only important to exhibitors but to trade show hosts as well.
+Relying on hand counters at entrances or on ticket check-ins and ticket sales only provides a rough estimate of the numbers.
 Plus, these methods are outdated.
 What’s the most accurate way to measure traffic at your trade show?
 Heat map analysis.

 In addition to telling you where attendees gathered, heat map analysis will also show you how they moved within the venue.
-Map colours correspond to the traffic during a particular time period.
+Map colors correspond to the traffic during a particular time period.
 For example, red areas typically represent the most-visited areas, while green spots represent lower traffic.

-Additionally, heat map analysis for trade shows can reveal how long people stay particular areas.
+Additionally, heat map analysis for trade shows can reveal how long people stay in particular areas.
 This lets you know what exhibits your visitors are most interested in.
 Data can be analyzed hour-by-hour to see how traffic changed throughout the day.
 It also helps event planners learn what areas are most valuable.
 With data on traffic patterns, it’s easy to identify areas that exhibitors would pay a premium for.